svan0/anime_recommendation_system/README.md

 # Anime Recommendation System
 ## Motivation
-I have enjoyed watching anime ever since I was kid and I'll probably keep on enjoying anime for the rest of my life. <br /> However as I am going through the animes on my todo list, it is becoming harder and harder to find what to watch next. <br />I am sure there are lots of undiscovered gems that I would love to watch but how should I go about discovering them? <br /> One day I spent about an hour going through myanimelist.net searching for something to watch.
-Looking at how time consuming it was for me and probably for others, I decided to create an anime recommendation system that would recommend what to watch next for as many myanimelist users as possible.
+I have enjoyed watching anime ever since I was kid and I'll probably keep on enjoying anime for the rest of my life. <br /> However as I am going through the animes on my TODO list, it is becoming harder and harder to find what to watch next. <br />I am sure there are lots of undiscovered gems that I would love to watch but how should I go about discovering them? <br /> One day I spent about an hour going through myanimelist.net searching for something to watch.
+Looking at how time consuming it was for me and probably for others, I decided to create an anime recommendation system that would recommend what to watch next for as many myanimelist.net users as possible.
 <br /> <br />
 At the time I was also preparing for the Google Cloud Professional Machine Learning Certifcation, so I decided that it would make sense to use as many different GCP services as possible for learning purposes.
-(I passed the certification BTW, thank you for asking :P )
+(I passed the certification BTW, thank you for asking :P ).

 ## Goals
 When I started this project I had a couple of ambitious goals:
 - Create an end to end system.
 - The system would continuously and intelligently crawl myanimelist.net for new data.
 - The system would run an hourly ETL pipeline on the crawled data to generate clean and validated datasets.
-- The system would run kubeflow based ML pipelines on the generated data to generate batch recommendations for the MAL users.
+- The system would run kubeflow based ML pipelines on the generated data to generate batch recommendations for the myanimelist users.
 - The system would expose the recommendations through a web application.
 - The system needs to easily scale on the cloud.
 - The system would be implemented using good software, data and machine learning engineering practices.